VedantR3907/Handsign-recognition-for-HIN-GUJ-ENG-with-voiceovers/README.md

 # Interactive Python Games

-This project includes a collection of games that utilize User and computer to enhance the gaming experience.
+This project features a trained model utilizing computer vision to detect hand signs representing English alphabets, Hindi varnmala, and numbers.
+Each prediction is accompanied by a voiceover that announces the identified character or number.

 ## Reference Video
 ```